We’re Really Debt Free!

 We know that first hand.
 We’ve made lots of money mistakes.
 Our biggest one, however, was probably investing in rental property at the peak of a booming economy.
 Though we paid off all our other debts in 2009, this is the one that lingered and hung over our heads for the last five years.

-The market was such that we owed a lot more than we could sell it for.
+The market has been such that we owed a lot more than we could sell it for.
 We held on, hoping it would bounce back, struggling with managing a rental long-distance.

 Earlier this week we sold the Blue House!